 PISA CONSERVATION AREA (Crown land, administered by the Dept of Conservation)

 To access the Pisa Conservation Area, follow the DOC route marked with orange triangles through the Snow Farm (shown in green on the map below).
-Do not go onto Snow Farm trails or use Snow Farm facilities (including huts) unless you purchase a valid Snow Farm day or season pass.
+Do not go onto any other Snow Farm trails or use Snow Farm facilities (including huts) unless you purchase a valid Snow Farm day or season pass.

 ROBROSA STATION (private farmland)